Yeetret/Anti-Bypass/README.md

 ### Preventing Sniffers

-To prevent sniffers, create a new instance of the SnifferDetection class and use the DetectSniffer method:
+To prevent sniffers, simply use CheckSniffer

 ```csharp
 if (antiBypass.CheckSniffer())